yveszb38/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ### Raspberry Pi camera module

-Depending on the version of your resinOS, the system contains different version of the Raspberry Pi firmware, and you need to apply slightly different settings.
+Depending on the version of your {{ $names.os.lower }}, the system contains different version of the Raspberry Pi firmware, and you need to apply slightly different settings.
 In both cases you can either modify `config.txt` on the `resin-boot` partition of your SD card, or add the settings remotely by using `RESIN_HOST_CONFIG_variablename` settings in your [fleet or device configuration](/management/env-vars/).

 **resinOS 1.16.0 and newer**